 This approach merits looking beyond the traditional "silos" of regulation - both within the traditional financial sector (e.g. bank regulation distinct from insurers, distinct from securities companies), and between those and broader topics such as competition policy, data protection and cyber-security.
-A consistent cross-sectorial approach is needed, where the prevailing lens is that of support of those participating in the economy, whether as investors or borrowers, rather than on the entity-type of the provider.
+A consistent cross-sectoral approach is needed, where the prevailing lens is that of providing protections and safeguards for those participating in the economy, whether as investors or borrowers, rather than on the entity-type of the provider.

 Furthermore, the nature of digital competition is inherently global by nature.
-New and emerging technological players in financial services, particularly the so-called 'BigTechs', each already have or will soon have a reach that is exceeding the local and even regional borders.
-This reiterates the criticality of cross-border regulatory coordination, as rightly highlighted in Treasury's earlier Executive Order reports.
+New and emerging technological players in financial services, particularly the so-called "BigTechs", each already have or will soon have a reach beyond local and even regional borders.
+This underscores the criticality of cross-border regulatory coordination.
 Just as a more cross-sectoral and activities-based approach is taken with respect to regulation, this approach needs to be complemented by international coordination and mutual feedback, helping to ensure fair international competition and consistent regulatory approaches.
-This is especially important for American firms operating abroad, in jurisdictions that may apply different data protection and data security standards.

-If new entrants (whether 'BigTech' firms or others) can offer comparable financial services from outside of the regulatory perimeter, using their platforms to reach large customer bases, then there exists a risk that they could reach a position of systemic importance without being subject to the same safeguards that have been applied to regulated institutions.
+If new entrants (whether "BigTech" firms or others) can offer comparable financial services from outside of the regulatory perimeter, using their platforms to reach large customer bases, then there exists a risk that they could reach a position of systemic importance without being subject to the same safeguards that have been applied to regulated institutions.

+Such a regulatory gap could negatively impact both the consistent protections afforded to customers and the integrity of markets.
 Were such a new firm to reach a position of dominance in the provision of a particular service or transacting and holding funds for a significant cohort of the economy, this could ultimately threaten the gains in financial stability that have been achieved post-crisis.